Getting your Trinity Audio player ready...

 Damn, he’s right.
 I’ll fail sociology class if I don’t deal with that today.

 “I’m up!
 I’m up!”
-I shouted through the intercom.
-I tried to sound annoyed, hoping he would go away, but he didn’t.
+I barked through the intercom, hoping he would go away.
+He didn’t.

 “Hey, Billy, we were all worried when you didn’t come home last night.
+Jana, and the book aside, we didn’t even get to ask about… that little thing at the game table.
 Are you good?
 Can you open the door?”

 I didn’t respond.
 I crossed my fingers, hoping he would leave, but I knew he wouldn’t.

 The banging started again, clearly agitating Shellie.
-But at least she was following my requests for the moment.
+But at least she was following my requests… for now.

 “Okay, Myles.
 Cut it out.
 Give me a second.”

-I hurriedly pitched off the muddy clothes I still had on from the night before and grabbed my robe from the open closet on the right side of my bed.
+I hurriedly peeled off the muddy clothes and grabbed my robe from the open closet on the right side of my bed.

-I quickly acted out every gesture I could think of to get Shellie to lie down.
+I mimed every gesture I could think of to get Shellie to lie down.
 Finally, she understood and settled back down on the bed.

-After I felt she was secured, I held up my palm in a stop motion once more to make her stay and backed down the floating stairwell, passing through the living room space to the door.
+To be safe, I held up my palm in a stop position and backed down the stairwell, passing through the living room to the door.

-I cracked open the door, positioning myself to block their view inside.
+I cracked open the door, positioning myself to block Myles’s view inside.

 “Oh, the bruise and mud caked on my face.
 I slipped off one of the sitting stones last night after it started raining—came straight home and fell asleep.”